orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 * `piecesDb.put({ ... })` is the primary.
 This call returns a _mutlihash_, which is the hash of the content added to IPFS.
 * `node.dag.get(hash)` is a function that takes a Content ID (CID) and returns content.

-> **Note:** "dag" is code for the acronym DAG, which stands for Directed Acyclic Graph.
+> **Note:** "dag" in the code refers to the acronym DAG, which stands for Directed Acyclic Graph.
 This is a data structure that is, or is at least closely related to Blockchain.
 More on this in Part 4

 * `"op": "PUT"`is a notable part of the output.
 At the core of OrbitDB databases is the **OPLOG**, where all data are stored as a log of operations, which are then calculated into the appropriate schema for application use.
 The operation is specified here as a `PUT`, and then the `key`/`value` pair is your data.